maddevsio/react-madboiler/README.md

 ### Additional information
 * [Documentation](https://reactrouter.com/web/guides/quick-start)
-* **Important** The pages are used only for logiacal separation of the parts of the application.
-Not to use the pages as the components.
-Allowed using [`react-helmet`](https://www.npmjs.com/package/react-helmet) for set up the page's meta-tags(title, description, etc.)
+* **Important** The pages are used only to logically separate different parts of the application.
+You don't need to use the pages as components.
+You can use [`react-helmet`](https://www.npmjs.com/package/react-helmet) to set up the page's meta-tags (title, description, etc.)

 # Components
-Working with the components it's recommended to use a modern attitude with functional components and hooks.
+When you work with the components, it's recommended to use a modern approach with functional components and hooks.
-**It's not recommended to use class components because they work too slowly(performance) and will soon be out of support**
+**It's not recommended to use class components because they work too slowly (performance) and won't be supported**

 ### Creating
-For creating the component you can use the following `CLI-script`:
+To create the component, you can use the following `CLI-script`:
 ```bash
   yarn create:component MyComponent
 ```
-After using this script, the folder with your component's name will be appeared in your `src/components` folder.
-In this case it will be `src/components/MyComponent` folder.
+After using this script, the folder with your component's name will appear in your `src/components` folder.
+In this case, it will be the `src/components/MyComponent` folder.

 ### Component's files description